 4) Even when I have booked an individual appointment, my appointment may be combined with that of another student if we are working on the same subject matter and additional tutors are not available.

 5) I will come to my session adequately prepared, with necessary materials, and take an active role in the session.

 6) My tutoring session will last no longer than the scheduled time and may be shortened to accommodate students with appointments if no other staff members are available.

 7) Learning is a process that takes time and consists of numerous stages.
 In order to make the best use of the CFAA's tutoring services, I should visit early and often.

 8) I am aware that I am limited to one tutoring session per subject per day and no more than seven sessions per subject per week.

 9) If I schedule an appointment, it is my responsibility to call and cancel or re-schedule if I can't make it; after two missed appointments, I will be blocked from making new appointments.
-I can appeal this block in person to the Director of the CFAA or his designee.
+I can appeal this block in person to the Learning Services Coordinator (Sherrod Library room 126).

 10) I am expected to evaluate each session I participate in, online or on paper, in order to provide the CFAA with necessary feedback for improving tutoring services.

 College of Business & Technology, Economics & Finance Lab: http://www.etsu.edu/cbat/economics/